aws-cloudformation/aws-cloudformation-resource-providers-sns/aws-sns-topic/docs/README.md

 #### DisplayName

-The display name to use for an Amazon SNS topic with SNS subscriptions.
+The display name to use for an Amazon SNS topic with SMS subscriptions.

 _Required_: No